Last updated on 9 July 2021

 But We’re Not There Yet

 In order for BCI to work successfully, there is still much that must happen.
-The folks at the international Future BNCI project are working on a Roadmap of BCI’s development in the next five years, and they met in Barcelona two weeks ago to address critique and process feedback in an open forum.
+The folks at the international BNCI Horizon 2020 created a Roadmap of BCI’s development for the coming years.

 And That’s Not All